gustavotero7/load_tester/README.md

 ```

+By default the load tester will look for a file named `conf.yml` but you can specify another file using `-c` flag

 ## Run

 Open your bash/terminal and just run the downloaded binary, don't forget to place the config.yml file in the same location as the binary before running the load tester

 `./load_tester`

+Or with a custom config file

+`./load_tester -c customConf.yml`